ANSHIka132004/fynd-ai-task2/README.md

 This repository contains my submission for the Fynd AI Intern Take Home Assessment, which consists of two tasks focused on prompt engineering, evaluation, and building a web-based AI feedback system.

-Fynd AI Intern – Take Home Assessment

-This repository contains the submission for the Fynd AI Intern Take Home Assessment, which consists of two tasks focused on prompt engineering, evaluation, and building a web-based AI feedback system.

-Task 1: Rating Prediction via Prompting
+##Task 1: Rating Prediction via Prompting
 Objective

 Classify Yelp reviews into 1–5 star ratings using prompt-based LLM inference and return structured JSON output.